horsemanjackyliu/freightordernodejsexercise/Exercise 1 SetBTPSubaccountEntitlement/readme.md

   ```

-- 5. Check and Assign entitlements of **SAP Work Zone Standard** to your BTP subaccount
+- 5. Check and Assign entitlements of **SAP Work Zone Standard** to your BTP subaccount.

-  check your subaccount entitlements from event mesh with the following commands
+  Check your subaccount entitlements from event mesh with the following commands:

   ```bash
   btp list accounts/entitlement| grep SAPWorkZone